-The same rules apply to growing morning glories in containers that apply to growing other vines in containers.
+The same rules apply to grow morning glories in containers that apply to grow other vines in containers.
 Be sure that you use a lightweight, organic planting medium and fix a trellis structure to the pot or behind the pot for the vine to grow on.
 Be sure that your potting soil drains well.
 You can add a little gravel to the bottom of the container to help with drainage.

 Morning glories like the sun or even a bit of afternoon shade and will mix well with other climbers, especially moonflower vine that opens later in the day.

 Container morning glory flowers can also be used in hanging baskets, as they will trail gracefully down over the pot for a lovely display.